I didn’t set out to write a self-help book.

 But getting investors to consistently act in their best interest proved to be challenging.
 I decided to take a fresh look at how I was approaching prospective clients to see if there was research available that I could use to persuade them to protect their financial futures.

 I spent over a year investigating the science of human interaction, and what I discovered was both eye-opening and counter-intuitive.
-After testing The Ask Process℠ out with clients for the last four years, I expanded the research in The Ask Process℠ so that it would benefit anyone who sought a deeper connection with the people they interact with.
+After testing the lessons in Ask with thousands of people over the last four years, I expanded my research so it would benefit anyone who sought a deeper connection with others, in any context (family, social and business).

 The end product of that journey is Ask.
 I hope you find it as illuminating and as unexpected a journey as I have.